hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/lectures_and_discourses/415_the_nature_of_the_soul_and_its_goal.md

 There were other people who denied the atomic nature of the soul on the same ground on which they had denied that this bright body was the soul.

-Out of all these various opinions rose Sânkhya philosophy, where at once we find immense differences.
-The idea there is that man has first this gross body; behind the gross body is the fine body, which is the vehicle of the mind, as it were; and behind even that is the Self, the Perceiver, as the Sânkhyas call it, of the mind; and this is omnipresent.
+Out of all these various opinions rose Sānkhya philosophy, where at once we find immense differences.
+The idea there is that man has first this gross body; behind the gross body is the fine body, which is the vehicle of the mind, as it were; and behind even that is the Self, the Perceiver, as the Sānkhyas call it, of the mind; and this is omnipresent.
 That is, your soul, my soul, everyone's soul is everywhere at the same time.
 If it is formless, how can it be said to occupy space?
 Everything that occupies space has form.
 The formless can only be